PaddlePaddle/PaddleSeg/EISeg/README_EN.md

 ## Latest Developments

 - Added interactive model of ResNet50_DeeplabV3+ for chest Xray in medical scenarios.
 The pretrained model refers to MoCo comparative learning to match the characteristics of X-ray.
 - Added an MRI spine interactive model, which cooperates with Guangzhou First People's Hospital.
-It is trained on MRSpineSeg dataset, which can realize one-click identification of intermediate-level lumbar vertebral cones and accessories.
+It is trained on MRSpineSeg dataset, which can realize one-click identification of intermediate-level lumbar vertebral cones and accessories on transvers plane.
 - Added a defect inspection model for aluminum plate, which is trained based on Baidu's self-built data set.
 It can annotate common aluminum plate defects such as black spots, small white lines, foreign objects and other defects.

 ## Introduction